Mainm0e/graphql/README.md

 Beside those sections it will have a mandatory section for the generation of statistic graphs.

-## This project will help you learn about:
+## This project will help me learn about:

 - GraphQL
 - GraphiQL